 - Some are printing their own calendars annually, using local scenes with a Gospel verse for each month.
 The local scenes are appealing to the locals!
 If they like the calendar – it will be visible for 365 days.

 - Include a warm, friendly cover letter with the calendar stating who you are, a brief good news paragraph, and other pertinent details including an invitation to hear the Gospel.
-You might want to add that they can contact you at anytime if they ever feel the need for prayers or help due to life circumstances.
+You could also invite them to contact you at any time if they ever feel the need for prayer or help due to life circumstances.

-- Make sure you are friendly at the door – not abrupt wanting to ‘dash’ to the next house.
+- Make sure you are friendly at the door.
 Take time to introduce yourself and who you represent (if you are doing it as a local church/assembly outreach); ask them if everything is okay and tell them you hope they have a very nice Christmas and a fulfilling New Year.

 - Buy a supply of pocket calendars with Gospel verses on them and distribute them to your friends at school or college or at work.
 Or insert the pocket calendars in little arrangements of homemade goodies.